miniboxing/miniboxing.github.io/arrays.md

 ### Benchmarks

-We got the following numbers :
+We benchmarked the MergeSort algorithm above with different sizes of array and got the following numbers :

 | Array Size    | Array with ClassTag  | MbArray  | Improvement |
 | ------------- |----------------------| ---------|-------------|